Abkhazia–Georgia border: History

-The Georgian territories were initially organised into the Georgia Governorate, then later split off as the Georgia-Imeretia Governorate from 1840–46, and finally divided into the governorates of Tiflis and Kutaisi.
+Within the Russian Empire, the Georgian territories were initially organised into the Georgia Governorate, then later split off as the Georgia-Imeretia Governorate from 1840–46, and finally divided into the governorates of Tiflis and Kutaisi.
 The northern border of these territories roughly corresponds with the modern Georgia-Russia border i.e. running along the Caucasus Mountain range.
-Abkhazia was formed as semi-autonomous region in 1810, with a border with Georgia set along the river Ghalizga.
+Abkhazia was a semi-autonomous region in 1810, with a border with the Kutaisi Governorate set along the river Ghalizga.
 In 1864 Abkhazia was re-designated as the 'Sukhum Military District' (from 1883 Sukhum Okrug, within Kutaisi Governorate), incorporating the Samurzakano region west of the Ingur river which had hitherto been part of Kutais governorate and had been disputed between the rulers of Abkhazia and Mingrelia.
-Over the following decades the ethnic makeup of Abkhazia changed due to influxes of Georgian and Russian settlers.

-Following the 1917 Russian Revolution, the peoples of the southern Caucasus had seceded from Russia, declared the Transcaucasian Democratic Federative Republic (TDFR) in 1918 and started peace talks with the Ottomans.
-Meanwhile Sukhum Okrug had declared itself semi-autonomous on 9 November 1917 under the Abkhazian Peoples Council (APC).
-In early 1918 the APC met with Georgian leaders, and the two sides made an initial agreement that Abkhazia would constitute Sukhum okrug, including Samurzakano (despite its Mingrelian majority), and stretching along the Black Sea coast as far at the river Mzymta.
-The Bolsheviks invaded Abkhazia in April 1918 but were repulsed the following month.
+Following the 1917 Russian Revolution and the dissolution of the Russian Empire, the Abkhazian Peoples Council (APC) met with Georgian leaders in early 1918, and the two sides made an initial agreement that Abkhazia would constitute Sukhum okrug, including Samurzakano (despite its Mingrelian majority), stretching along the Black Sea coast as far at the river Mzymta.
+According to the first article of the draft constitution of Abkhazian Autonomy written in 1920, it encompassed the territory from the Mekhadiri River to the Enguri River, and from the Black Sea coast to the Caucasus Mountains.

-Meanwhile internal disagreements in the TDFR led to Georgia leaving the federation in May 1918, followed shortly thereafter by Armenia and Azerbaijan.
-Georgian and Abkhaz officials met in an attempt to hammer out a deal, with Georgia pushing to include Abkhazia within Georgia but as an autonomous region, however many Abkhaz leaders feared that Georgia aimed to 'Georgian-ise' the region and annex it outright.
-Russia recognised the independence of Georgia via the Treaty of Moscow (1920).
-Meanwhile disputes between Abkhaz and Georgian officials continued, however these were rendered moot when in 1920 Russia's Red Army invaded Georgia in 1921.
-Abkhazia was designated as the Socialist Soviet Republic of Abkhazia, on the proviso that it would later join the Georgian Soviet Socialist Republic under a 'special union treaty'.
-Georgia was later incorporated along with Armenia and Azerbaijan in the Transcaucasian SFSR within the USSR.
-The Georgian SSR was reconstituted in 1936, incorporating Abkhazia as the (downgraded) Abkhaz Autonomous Soviet Socialist Republic.